aya49/202105_sfu_setup_pythoncpp/writeup.md

 ### `if`/`else` statements

-`if` statements help add decision making to your program; its syntax works like this: `if (some statement)` is true, execute the code in `{...}`.
-You can also add optional `else if` and `else` statements if you want to embed more decision making options.
+`if` statements help add decision-making to your program; its syntax works like this: `if (some statement)` is true, execute the code in `{...}`.
+You can also optionally add `else if` and `else` statements if you want to embed more decision-making options.

 ```C++
 if (i > 2) {